BurlapTV/Frequently-Asked-Questions/README.md

 ## What games do you like?

 Check out the link to [my steam curator page](https://store.steampowered.com/curator/36232137-BurlapTV/), but I tend to enjoy MMOs/ARPGs/Shooters.
-Some of my favorite games are Katamari Damacy, Path of Exile, Duke Nukem, & FEAR.
+Some of my favorite games are Katamari Damacy, Dark Souls, Path of Exile, Duke Nukem, & FEAR.

 ## What's your favorite root vegetable?